portlandcoyote/automation/README.md

 ## Updating the repository

-In the project directory in your terminal, first check if the current status of the git repository by typing:
+In the project directory in your terminal, first check the current status of the git repository by typing:
 ```bash
 git status
 ```